awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** True

 **`tlsDetails`**
-Shows information about the Transport Layer Security \(TLS\) version, cipher suites, and the FQDN of the client\-provided host name of a service API call\.
-Contents include the following\.
+Shows information about the Transport Layer Security \(TLS\) version, cipher suites, and the fully qualified domain name \(FQDN\) of the client\-provided host name used in the service API call, which is typically the FQDN of the service endpoint\.
 CloudTrail still logs partial TLS details if expected information is missing or empty\.
 For example, if the TLS version and cipher suite are present, but the `HOST` header is empty, available TLS details are still logged in the CloudTrail event\.
+For more information about which services log TLS details to CloudTrail, see [Services that support TLS details in CloudTrail](cloudtrail-supported-tls-details.md)\.
 If `sessionCredentialFromConsole` is present with a value of `true`, `tlsDetails` is present in an event record only if an external client was used to make the API call\.
 + **`tlsVersion`** \- The TLS version of a request\.
 + **`cipherSuite`** \- The cipher suite \(combination of security algorithms used\) of a request\.
-+ **`clientProvidedHostHeader`** \- The FQDN of the client that made the request\.
++ **`clientProvidedHostHeader`** \- The client\-provided host name used in the service API call, which is typically the FQDN of the service endpoint\.
 **Since:** 1\.08
 **Optional:** True